Psychedelic folk: Since 1990s: Revival

 Independent and underground folk artists in the late 1990s led to a revival of psychedelic folk with the New Weird America movement.
 Also, Animal Collective's early albums identify closely with freak folk as does their collaboration with veteran British folk artist Vashti Bunyan, and The Microphones/Mount Eerie, who combine naturalistic elements with lo-fi and psychedelia.
 Both artists received significant exposure in the indie music scene following critical acclaim from review site Pitchfork Media and soon more artists began experimenting with the genre, including OCS, Quilt, Grizzly Bear, Devendra Banhart, Rodrigo Amarante, Ben Howard and Grouper.

 In 2022, Uncut magazine published a CD called Blackwaterside: Sounds of the New Weird Albion, featuring artists including Jim Ghedi, Henry Parker, Jon Wilks, Sam Lee, and Cath Tyler.
 This led to the publication of an extensive exploration of Britain's new "weird folk" in Japanese music magazine Ele-King.
 The lead article looked at artists including Nick Hart, Burd Ellen, Elspeth Anne, Frankie Archer, Shovel Dance Collective and Angeline Morrison.

+Related genres

 Freak folk

-Freak folk is a loosely defined subgenre of psychedelic folk that involves acoustic sounds, pastoral lyrics, and a neo-hippie aesthetic.
-The label originated from the "lost treasure" reissue culture of the late 1990s.
+Freak folk is a loosely defined subgenre of psychedelic folk associated with the 2000s New Weird America movement and used to describe the work of artists such as Joanna Newsom, Devendra Banhart, Animal Collective, and Adem.

-Vashti Bunyan has been labeled "the Godmother of Freak Folk" for her role in inspiring the new crop of folk experimentalists.
-David Crosby's 1971 album If Only I Could Remember My Name has been described as an early progenitor of the genre.
-Other major influences on later freak folk artists include Linda Perhacs, Anne Briggs, Karen Dalton, Shirley & Dolly Collins, Animal Collective, the Incredible String Band, Xiu Xiu, and Pearls Before Swine.
-Devendra Banhart would become one of the leaders of the 2000s freak-folk movement, along with Joanna Newsom.